News

 Getting There

-Plan on waiting a long time to
+Plan on possibly waiting a

-worse).
-Have a decent amount of gas in your car (and
+decent amount of gas in your car (and have made a rest stop)

-have made a rest stop) before you get into traffic so that you
+before you get into traffic so that you don't run out while

-do in their cars while waiting in line.
+what people do in their cars while waiting in line.

 If you've never been to a fest